Michael Morrison (footballer): International career

 Morrison represented England at semi professional level during his time at Cambridge United playing for the England C, sometimes known as the National Game XI.
 He played against Finland in November 2007 and against Wales in May 2008 when England retained the Four Nations Tournament title.

+Coaching career

+On 26 June 2026, having announced his retirement earlier in the same day, he was appointed first-team coach at League One club AFC Wimbledon.